isomerpages/isomerpages-govtech/media/technews/_posts/2021-08-25-history-of-parking.md

 What we do know is that many carparks had parking attendants manning them, noting the times of arrivals and departures of vehicles entering, and collecting the requisite parking fees.
 Motorists would no doubt be fumbling with notes and coins to pay for their parking while exiting the carpark.

-Parking attendants were still prevalent until at least 1982, when the [A)uditor-General’s Office](https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&pn=31) recommended that productivity could be boosted and savings made by reducing the number of parking attendants.
+Parking attendants were still prevalent until at least 1982, when the [Auditor-General’s Office](https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&pn=31) recommended that productivity could be boosted and savings made by reducing the number of parking attendants.
 How could this be done?
 By expanding the coupon parking system of course, something we’ll discuss next.

 ## 1980s – Rise of the coupon